MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-ADKeyCredential.md

 ```

 Generates a new NGC key for a user account and registers it in Active Directory.
+Note that the value of the certificate Subject has no effect on the functionality, but as it appears in DC logs, this example uses the same format as Windows does.

 ### Example 7
 ```powershell